Promissory note: Definition and how it works

 Borrowers and lenders may have to go to court if a promissory note becomes invalid.

 A promissory note is a legally binding promise to repay a debt.
-These agreements could be used for personal loans, student loans, mortgages and more.
+These agreements could be used for student loans, mortgages, loans between friends and family, and more.